Perwahl/SOVLRules/docs/GameLoop/StrategicPhase.md

 **Pivoting** is used to turn a unit to a new facing.
 To **Pivot**, rotate a unit up to 45° around it's center point.
 Each pivot has a movement cost depending on [Unit Type].
 For example, an Infantry unit rotating 10° makes 1 pivot, costing 1 movement.
 A Cavalry unit pivoting 180° makes 4 pivots costing 2 each, for a total of 8 movement.

-When a unit is activated it can string togheter **Advances** and **Pivots** in any order, with a movement cost up to it's movement stat.
+When a unit is activated it can string togheter **Advances** and **Pivots** in any order, with a movement cost up to it's movement allowance.

 ## Terrain
 Some terrain features like Forests or Swamps are considered **Difficult Terrain**.
 Any unit starting it's activation in or entering **Difficult Terrain** lose 2 points of movement allowance.
 If a unit has less than 2 movement left, it can not enter **Difficult Terrain**!